-We religiously wrote a message to each other every day, exchanged photographs of what we saw that day, then talked and after just for a few months he flew half-way across the world to meet me.
+We faithfully wrote a message to each other every day, exchanged photographs of what we saw during our day, then talked, and after just for a few months he flew half-way across the world to meet me.
 That was the first time we met face to face, a bit over a year ago.
 I am not sure why, but we both trusted each other completly.
 And that trust has certainly paid off.

-We would just like to warn people about meeting in person someone they previously only had contact with online.
+We would still like to warn people about meeting in person someone they previously only had contact with online.
 Be careful.
 If you doubt if you can trust them, you probably can’t.
 Make sure you get to know them well before agreeing to meet.
 Don’t be shy to ask them a photo of their passport, driver’s licence, or if they told you they graduated – diploma.
+You need to make sure they’ve been truthful about everythint.
 Your safety is important and if they like you they should understand that.
-We didn’t really do this, but it’s always best to bring a friend along when meeting for the first time and meet in a public place.
+We didn’t really do this one, but it’s always best to bring a friend along when meeting for the first time and meet in a public place.

 We hope you liked our story.
 We are looking forward to more questions.